joaokeselik/loancalculator/README.md

 The application calculates the loan payment plan for a given type of loan with loan amount and payback years as input parameters.
 Each type of loan has a different interest rate.
+The application also assumes a fixed monthly payment throughout the loan term and does not consider additional factors such as taxes or fees.

 ## Prerequisites:
 - Java